Register Now for the 2020 Annual Meeting

-When: The 2019 Leadership Program will being in early May with a kickoff celebration and conclude in September with a public graduation.
-A majority of the learning sessions are all-day (8am-4pm), on the 2nd and 4th Thursdays of each month.
+When: The 2019 Leadership Program is underway!
+The annual program launches in early May with an cocktail reception and orientation and concludes in September with a public graduation.
+A majority of the learning sessions are all-day from 8am-4pm on the 2nd and 4th Thursdays of each month.

 Where: Programming takes place at key locations throughout Greater Chapel Hill-Carrboro, including the Towns of Chapel Hill and Carrboro as well as southern Orange, northern Chatham, and southwest Durham Counties.